PrimoMC/PrimoHostAuth/README.md

     host-keys:
         97215d3e-ec07-41dd-8482-7556f6f8835e: bagels.play.example.com
         01cb7175-a79a-4128-a02c-bb2c093b51b4: manoverboard.play.example.com

+> Note: Only UUIDs are supported.
+Do not use usernames.

 #DNS Configuration

 To make this work, you have to make bagels.play.example.com and manoverboard.play.example.com point to your server.
 However, you should not add specific records for the domains that you use, because this allows attackers to easily figure out the secret domains.

 Rather, it is recommended that you setup “wildcard addresses.”
 An example of a wildcard address may be *.play.example.com, which would mean that any prefix would work (aa.play.example.com, ab.play.example.com, ac.play.example.com, etc.).

-Tip: If you don’t have a domain name or can’t set a wildcard address, you can use xip.io.
+> Tip: If you don’t have a domain name or can’t set a wildcard address, you can use xip.io.

-Alternatives
+#Alternatives

 An alternative to host keys, although not provided by PrimoHostAuth, is to use some sort of login command that takes a password.